MonetDB/MonetDBLite-Java/README.md

 ### Utilities methods

-In the `MonetDBEmbeddedConnection` class there are other utility methods that can used to manage the current connection.
+In `MonetDBEmbeddedConnection` class there are other utility methods that can be used to manage the current connection.

-* `boolean getAutoCommit()` - Checks if the autocommit mode is turned on or not.
+* `boolean getAutoCommit()` - Checks if autocommit mode is turned on or not.
-* `void setAutoCommit(boolean autoCommit)` - Sets the autocommit mode on and off.
+* `void setAutoCommit(boolean autoCommit)` - Sets autocommit mode on and off.
 * `String getSchema()` - Returns the current schema name.
 * `void setSchema(String newSchema)` - Sets the current schema.
-* `QueryResultSet listTables(boolean listSystemTables)` - Lists the existing tables details in the SQL catalog.
+* `QueryResultSet listTables(boolean listSystemTables)` - Lists existing tables details in the SQL catalog.
 * `boolean checkIfTableExists(String schemaName, String tableName)` - Self explanatory :)
 * `void removeTable(String schemaName, String tableName)` - Self explanatory :)
 * `boolean isClosed()` - Is the connection closed? :)